newtonkiragu/pynotes/OOP.md

 * `class` - a logical grouping of data and functions.

-* `constructors` are used to create objects while `desctructors` are used to destroy them.
+* `constructors` are special methods used to create objects while `desctructors` are used to destroy them.

 * `methods` - functions which are actions that belong to an object.